 -If you are in the Napa area, try calling the day before or the day of your visit as people sometimes have to cancel reservations last minute and you may be able to scoop a table.

 -Put your name on the waiting list.
 If you are going to be there multiple days, you can check to see if they will put your name on the list for all of those dates.
+You can call the restaurant to be put on a waiting list or do it through the TockTix software.

 -Have a concierge service call for you and try to get you a table.
 They may have better luck securing a table or being able to grab a cancelled table.